cloudkj/lambda-autodiff/README.md

 # lambda-autodiff

-Reverse-mode automatic differentiation in Lisp (Clojure).

-Progress -> goals:

-* Scalar values -> vectorized, non-broadcasted values
-* Explict namespace for supported functions -> macros for overriding predefined primitive functions
-* -> Integration with neural networks API in https://github.com/cloudkj/lambda-ml
+Reverse-mode automatic differentiation in Clojure.
+Basic support for common vectorized operations on values of n-dimensional arrays.
+Also includes lightweight extensions to enable use cases for more certain neural network architectures.

+## Installation

+## Usage

+## Examples

+* Multi-layer perceptron
+* Character-level recurrent neural network (RNN)
+* Convolutional neural network (CNN) for MNIST digit recognition